Convex structures of the unit tangent spheres in Teichm{\"u}ller space: Harmonic stretch maps and linear combinations of stretch vectors

 To prove \cref{BN}, we need to show a technical lemma about oriented 1-foliations and their tangent vectors.
-By an \textit{oriented 1-foliation}, we mean a one-dimensional $C^1$-foliation on a smooth manifold $M$ such that every leaf is oriented, and such that the orientations on the leaves vary continuously along any path transverse to the foliation.
+By an \textit{oriented 1-foliation}, we mean a one-dimensional $C^1$-foliation (by which we mean that every leaf is $C^1$) on a smooth manifold $M$ such that every leaf is oriented, and such that the orientations on the leaves vary continuously along any path transverse to the foliation.
 For each oriented 1-foliation, we can construct a vector field of unit tangent vectors to the foliation so that the positive direction of the vector coincides with the orientation of the foliation at each point.
 We refer to the flow along the vector field associated with the foliation as the `flow along the 1-foliation'.